Ecuador Davis Cup team

 The Ecuador men's national tennis team represents Ecuador in Davis Cup tennis competition and are governed by the Ecuador Tennis Federation.

 Ecuador currently compete in the Americas Zone of Group I. Their best performance was in 1985, when they advanced to the quarterfinals in the World Group.

 History

 Ecuador competed in its first Davis Cup in 1961.

+Results and fixtures

+The following are lists of match results and scheduled matches for the current year.